 The Hospital Equipment program provides wheelchairs, hospital beds, walkers, potty chairs, crutches, and other such items to people in our community who are need of them at absolutely no cost.
 We also accept donations of these items.
 We normally are delivering or picking up items multiple times per week.

-Lions from our club volunteer to help direct the participants in Joe’s Ride in Olney.
+Lions from our club volunteer to help direct the participants at the bike race during Olney Days.
 This 45-K bicycle race winds its way around Olney and the surrounding communities and they need helpers to make sure the racers can find the route and safely interacting with traffic on the roads.

 To support the youth of our community and foster a spirit of volunteerism we sponsor Leo Clubs at Farquhar Middle School and Sherwood High School.
 Leos are students with a passion for volunteer working and bettering their school and our surrounding community.